Bryan Reynolds Player Props: Pirates vs. Astros

 Astros Pitching Rankings

-- The pitching staff for the Astros has a collective 9.4 K/9, the seventh-best in MLB.
+- The Astros pitching staff is eighth in the league with a collective 9.3 strikeouts per nine innings.

-- The Astros have a 3.78 team ERA that ranks ninth among all MLB pitching staffs.
+- The Astros have the ninth-ranked team ERA among all MLB pitching staffs (4.08).

-- Astros pitchers combine to rank 15th in baseball in home runs allowed (11 total, one per game).
+- Astros pitchers combine to surrender 14 total home runs at a rate of 1.2 per game (to rank 16th in the league).

-- Javier (1-0) pitches for the Astros to make his third start this season.
+- Urquidy (0-0) makes the start for the Astros, his third of the season.

-- His last appearance was on Wednesday against the Detroit Tigers, when the right-hander tossed six innings, surrendering one earned run while giving up five hits.
+- His last appearance came on Friday against the Minnesota Twins, when the right-hander went 5 1/3 innings, surrendering one earned run while allowing seven hits.

 © 2023 Data Skrive.
 All rights reserved.